-Known the world over as a premier golf destination, La Quinta sparkles like the gem of the Coachella Valley.
-Old Town La Quinta – a village at the foot of the Santa Rosa Mountains – offers an eclectic mix of quaint shops and charming restaurants.
-And surrounding the village are the posh golf resorts, cool green against the desert sands.
+Known the world over as a premier golf destination, La Quinta is a gem of the Coachella Valley.
+Old Town La Quinta—a village at the foot of the Santa Rosa Mountains—offers an eclectic mix of quaint shops and charming restaurants.
+And surrounding the village are the posh golf resorts with cool green against the desert sands.

 La Quinta Beginnings

 Founder Walter Morgan established the La Quinta Golf Resort in 1926 as a secluded hideaway for Hollywood's celebrities and socialites.
 Director Frank Capra wrote the screenplay for the classic film “Lost Horizon” while a guest at the resort in the 1930s.

 La Quinta became more accessible with the building of California Highway 111 in the 1930s.
 Further expansion of Washington Street in the 1950s and 1960s connected La Quinta with US Highways 60 and 99, which became Interstate 10, in the 1970s.

 Just as all the neighboring Coachella Valley cities grew, La Quinta's population rose dramatically by the mid 1980s, leading to its incorporation as a city in 1982.